BBGONE/REBUS-Fork/README.md

 The main reason to create this patch was to relieve the stress from the queue by constant polling it by multiple workers.
 It has the built-in autoscaling ability.
 <br/>
-Also in the original Rebus the FileSystemTransport is very unoptimized (exceptionally slow) and can not be used in real world projects.
+Also in the original Rebus the FileSystemTransport is very unoptimized.
-I have made the optimisations so it perfoms at 20 times of the original.
+I have made the optimizations so it perfoms at 10 times of the original.
-The FileSystemTransport now supports receiving using several buses from the same queue.
-Also it supports defer sends now.
+The FileSystemTransport now supports receiving messages using several buses from the same queue and it supports defered sends now.
 <br/>
 Also it is better to cap the read parallelism (threads reading messages from the queue concurrently).
 <br/>